alxyuu/ember-stream/README.md

 There are two ways to call this method:

 - Pass in a single name and stream instance
-- Pass in a key-value hash, where the key is the stream name, and the value is the stream instance
+- Pass in a key-value hash, where each key is the stream name and its value is the stream instance

 ##### subscribeTo( streamName, observerOrOnNext, onError, onCompleted )